About this course

 - Assess, review and evaluate theoretical perspectives relevant to Children and Young People: Leadership and Management roles in working with sick children and young people.

 A variety of teaching methods will be used in support of the module outcomes.
-Assessment methods used include: academic essays, literature review, written reports, folder of evidence and exercises through Moodle (the College Virtual Learning Environment) - assessment of practical skills within the workplace is also undertaken at Levels 4 and 5.
+Assessment methods used include: academic essays, literature reviews, written reports, folder of evidence and exercises through Moodle (the College Virtual Learning Environment) - assessment of practical skills within the workplace is also undertaken at Levels 4 and 5.

 A Level 3 qualification in Early Years or a related field with two year's post qualification work experience, again in a related field.
 Candidates will also need to be able to demonstrate/evidence Literacy and Numeracy Skills at Level 2.
 The programme of study is open to both staff employed in the sector and volunteer staff.
 Applicants are expected to have arranged their work placement prior to enrolment on the programme.